miggtorr/ShinyFieldCatalogue/README.md

 That said, the code was tested, tweaked, and debugged by hand by a real human (me) on a handful of real MacBooks.

-**NO AI** was used for ANY Art or Text (including this readme!).
+**NO AI** was used for ANY Art or Writing.
 All custom art (e.g., the app icon, sprite placeholders, etc.) was made by hand in Adobe Illustrator (by me! ❤️).
 All Pokémon sprites are downloaded at runtime via the PokéAPI, as is the Alpha icon from Bulbapedia.
+This Readme was written by yours truly. :)

 # ![](https://github.com/miggtorr/ShinyFieldCatalogue/blob/main/resources/myIcon.iconset/icon_32x32.png) Installation & Running the App ![](https://github.com/miggtorr/ShinyFieldCatalogue/blob/main/resources/myIcon.iconset/icon_32x32.png)